irfanullahjan/cm2020-agile-software-projects/Readme.md

 # EasyHomes

-The is a dynamic web application for posting and browsing real eastate properties and it is made up of two major components, one for backend API and the other for front-end functionality:
+The is a dynamic web application for posting and browsing real estate properties and it is made up of two major components, one for backend API and the other for front-end functionality:

 ## Components